 A skateboard quarterpipe is a curved skateboard ramp that you ride up and down.
 The term quarterpipe stands for half of a halfpipe or quarter of a full 360° pipe.
-The curve on the ramp is called a transition or tranny for short.
+The curve on the ramp is called the transition or tranny for short.

 Skateboard quarterpipes are great for keep speed and flow in a skatepark.
 You can change direction and even do a trick and then go back into the park.
 It keeps your line going.